coldshrine/study-notes/books/designing-data-intensive-applications.md

 Whenever you have state changes, that state is the result of the events that mutated it over time.

 Mutable state and an append-only log of immutable events do not contradict each other.

+As an example, financial bookkeeping is recorded as an append-only _ledger_.
+It is a log of events describing money, good, or services that have changed hands.
+Profit and loss or the balance sheet are derived from the ledger by adding them up.

+If a mistake is made, accountants don't erase or change the incorrect transaction, instead, they add another transaction that compensates for the mistake.

+If buggy code writes bad data to a database, recovery is much harder if the code is able to destructively overwrite data.

+Immutable events also capture more information than just the current state.
+If you persisted a cart into a regular database, deleting an item would effectively loose that event.